BoxFactura/pulltorefresh.js/README.md

 ➡ `instructionsReleaseToRefresh` (string, default: `Release to refresh`)

-The instructions string when the `distTreshold` has been reached.
+The instructions string when the `distThreshold` has been reached.

 ➡ `instructionsRefreshing` (string, default: `Refreshing`)